 10 × 3.5 in (25 x 9 cm) = 12 cups (2.5 liters)

-To determine the volume of a pan, I’m going to give you the simplest method possible.
-Ready?
-Fill a pan with water using a cup measurer and see how many cups fit, For example, if it fills with about 6 cups, that’s the volume!
+To determine the volume of a pan, fill a pan with water using a cup measurer and see how many cups fit.
+For example, if it fills with about 6 cups, that’s the volume!
 This method works better for irregular sized pans, like loaf and Bundt pans, since the area is more difficult to calculate.

-However, you can calculate it mathematically, too.
+You can calculate volume mathematically, too.
 Converting the recipe from one pan size to another by volume follows the same protocol as by area.

 Let’s use the same example as above to show how you can get the same results.
 An 8×8-inch square pan is equivalent to 8 liquid cups.
 If you want to bake the recipe in a 13×9-inch square pan (14 liquid cups), divide the volume of the pan you have by the volume of the pan the recipe calls for: